deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 They chimed glasses, and knocked them back.
 He was slightly impressed that Adam had no worse reaction to it than clearing his throat and a slightly pinched expression for a second, considering it was probably his first taste of whisky.

 Powell poured the second pair of drinks.
 "I'm recommending Price for the Victoria Cross and  Legsy for the George Cross." he said.
-"And as far as I'm concerned, Jackson and Semenza deserve the Medal of Honor, they saved the bloody lot of us…but they'll probably settle for less.
-There'll be a few other decorations getting handed out too…" He paused, and shrugged.
+"And as far as I'm concerned, Jackson and Semenza deserve the Medal of Honor, they saved the bloody lot of us...but they'll probably settle for less.
+There'll be a few other decorations getting handed out too..."
+He paused, and shrugged.
 "We'll see how it goes.
 Not sure I care about medals right now."

 They drank again.
 Adam had the look of a man who wanted to ask questions but was restraining himself.

 "You've got permission to speak freely right now, lad."
 Powell told him.
 "Make use of it, I don't grant it often."

-"Just…a question sir."
+"Just...a question sir."

 "Go on then."

-"…How are you holding up?"
+"...How are you holding up?"

 "Christ, remind me not to let you ask freely too often, you get right down to business, don't you?"

 "Sorry, sir, I-"

-"No, no. Fair question…" He appreciated it, in fact.
+"No, no. Fair question..."
+He appreciated it, in fact.
 He rubbed the bridge of his nose and drank his third glass while he thought.
 Adam copied him.
-"I'm not…I *try* not to be a weak man, but ordering a friend to his death…" Powell put his glass down and reached for the bottle one last time.
+"I'm not...I *try* not to be a weak man, but ordering a friend to his death..."
+Powell put his glass down and reached for the bottle one last time.
 "It beats you up."

-"I'd be…kinda worried if it didn't, sir."
+"I'd be...kinda worried if it didn't, sir."

 Powell poured again and nodded.
 "True.
 And it'd be a lonely fookin' job if I didn't get on with my men, you know?
-It just…it needs to be understood that the mission comes first.
-When it's one man versus every man…I can't, I *won't* be fookin' sentimental about it.
-I have to send the right man for the job…whoever that might be."
+It just...it needs to be understood that the mission comes first.
+When it's one man versus every man...I can't, I *won't* be fookin' sentimental about it.
+I have to send the right man for the job...whoever that might be."

 "I didn't get that when I signed up."
 Adam confessed.

 "Well, what about now you know what it's like?"

-"Sir…speaking candidly?"
+"Sir...speaking candidly?"

 Powell handed him his glass.
 "I thought we bloody were."

-"Well then…if I was the right man for the job…I guess I wouldn't just expect you to send me, I'd *want* you to."
+"Well then...if I was the right man for the job...I guess I wouldn't just expect you to send me, I'd *want* you to."

 Powell nodded, staring at his glass for a moment.
 "Aye.
 And I reckon Legsy would have said the same."

 They toasted and drank for the fourth and final time.

 "Go on, Sergeant.
 You've better things to be doing and prettier people to be doing them with than commiserating with your commanding officer."
 He said as he set his glass down.
-"I'm…coping."
+"I'm...coping."

 "Yes sir.
 Good night."